ceford/cefjdemos-data-jdm-user/articles/en/smart-search/smart-search-content-change-test-plan.md

 Note: If you publish the plug-in again it will not add the data back in to the index.
 This is expected behaviour.
 You will need to run the indexer again to get the data back.

-## Notes

-1.  <span id="cite_note-1">[↑](#cite_ref-1) The old JXtended Finder for Joomla 1.5 contained a bug which prevented unused search terms/phrases from being deleted from the index when a content item was updated or deleted.
-A fix is available by email from chris.davenport@joomla.org</span>
-2.  <span id="cite_note-2">[↑](#cite_ref-2) The current Smart Search code and the old JXtended Finder for Joomla 1.5 both fail to create a new taxonomy (content map) node on-the-fly.
-This could be considered a bug, however there may be use cases where adding an extra node on-the-fly is not desirable (eg. it might mess up a front-end layout), so perhaps a parameter is needed to define the behaviour.
-Something for a future release.</span>
-3.  <span id="cite_note-3">[↑](#cite_ref-3) Not removing unused taxonomy nodes on-the-fly might be considered a bug, but I would argue that we probably need a parameter to define that behaviour.
-I can think of use cases where empty nodes should be retained in the search filters.
-Something for a future release, I think.
-If nodes are to be deleted then any static filters that contain the deleted node should also be updated.</span>
-4.  <span id="cite_note-4">[↑](#cite_ref-4) I think it would be quite difficult to implement an autocompleter that does not list search terms for content items that the user does not have access to.
-    Consequently there is potential for information "leakage" to occur if a site has restricted information and the autocompleter is enabled.
-Something to consider for the future, but for now it just needs to be documented.</span>